Skip to main content

 This means that arbitrary CVM code in macros can be executed during expansion - which in turn can be sometimes useful, e.g. in smart contract code that wishes to generate code based on analysing the CVM state.

-Phase 2 expansion can be performed either on-chain or off-chain.
+Expansion can be performed either on-chain (with the expand core function) or off-chain.

 3. Compilation

-In the third phase, Syntax Objects are compiled into Ops, which are the low-level instructions that can be executed by the CVM.
+In the third phase, forms are compiled into Ops, which are the low-level instructions that can be executed by the CVM.

 There are only a small number of Op types on the CVM, which are roughly based on the fundamental operations required to implement the Lambda Calculus.
-Currently, these are:
+Important ones are:

 • Cond - Performs a conditional branch